85.0 kWh *Useable Battery

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 7.4 kW.
 This charges a fully depleted battery back to full in around 13 hours 30 minutes.
 Charging the car using a regular wall plug will take around 43 hours 30 minutes.

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 100 kW, which charges the battery from 10% to 80% in around 40 minutes.
+The maximum rapid charge power is 100 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 80 kW.
+This charges the battery from 10% to 80% in around 45 minutes.
 A rapid charge like this will add about 175 miles of range.